modernhealthcare/modernhealthcare.github.io/docs/src/md/docs.md

 ## Getting Started

-You'll find some essential files in the root of `CHWeb` (also in this repo) to get up and running with these tools:
+You'll find some essential files in the root of `CHWeb` to get up and running with these tools:

 - `package.json` installs dependencies for gulp.js
 - `gulpfile.js` configs the build system with tasks for compiling/minifying LESS and linting/compressing JS